-The Company typically makes a minority investment in the most junior class of securities of CLO Funds (typically preferred shares or subordinated notes) managed by Katonah Debt Advisors and may selectively invest in securities issued by funds managed by other asset management companies.
-It is the Company's intention that its aggregate CLO Investments not exceed 10% of the Company's total investment portfolio.
-Preferred shares or subordinated notes issued by CLO Funds are entitled to recurring dividend distributions which generally equal the net remaining cash flow of the payments made by the underlying CLO Fund's securities less contractual payments to senior bond holders and CLO Fund expenses.
-CLO Funds managed by Katonah Debt Advisors invest primarily in broadly syndicated non-investment grade loans, high-yield bonds and other credit instruments of corporate issuers.
-The underlying assets in each of the CLO Funds in which we have any investment are generally diversified secured or unsecured corporate debt and exclude mortgage pools or mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset-backed securities), debt to companies providing mortgage lending and emerging markets investments.
-The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior bond holders and less fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated debt or preferred stock.
-As of September 30, 2007, all of the CLO Funds in which the Company holds investments maintained the original issue credit ratings on all classes of their securities and were continuing to make cash payments to all classes of investors.
-As of September 30, 2007, our CLO Fund securities had an average annual cash yield of 28%.
+The Company typically makes a minority investment in the most junior class of securities of CDO Funds (typically preferred shares or subordinated notes) managed by Katonah Debt Advisors and may selectively invest in securities issued by funds managed by other asset management companies.
+It is the Company's intention that its aggregate CDO Investments not exceed 10% of the Company's total investment portfolio.
+Preferred shares or subordinated notes issued by CDO Funds are entitled to recurring dividend distributions which generally equal the net remaining cash flow of the payments made by the underlying CDO Fund's securities less contractual payments to senior bond holders and CDO Fund expenses.
+The CDO Funds managed by Katonah Debt Advisors and other asset managers consist almost exclusively of credit instruments issued by corporations and do not invest in asset-backed securities such as those secured by residential mortgages or other consumer borrowings.

-Prior to its IPO, the Company issued an aggregate of 1,258,000 common shares, having a value of approximately \$19 million, to affiliates of Kohlberg & Co. to acquire certain subordinated debt and preferred stock securities issued by CLO Funds (Katonah III, Ltd., Katonah IV, Ltd., Katonah V, Ltd., Katonah VII CLO, Ltd.) which had previously been raised and are managed by Katonah Debt Advisors and two other asset managers.
-During the nine months ended September 30, 2007, the Company invested an additional \$11 million in a new CLO Fund managed by Katonah Debt Advisors and another \$4 million in a CLO Fund managed by a third party.
-The subordinated debt and preferred stock securities are considered equity positions in the CLO Funds and, as of September 30, 2007 and December 31, 2006, the Company had approximately \$33 million and \$21 million, respectively, of such CLO equity investments.
+Prior to its IPO, the Company issued an aggregate of 1,258,000 common shares, having a value of approximately \$19 million, to affiliates of Kohlberg & Co. to acquire certain subordinated debt and preferred stock securities issued by CDO Funds (Katonah III, Ltd., Katonah IV, Ltd., Katonah V, Ltd., Katonah VII CLO, Ltd., and Katonah VIII CLO, Ltd.) which had previously been raised and are managed by Katonah Debt Advisors and two other asset managers.
+During the six months ended June 30, 2007, the Company invested an additional \$5 million in a new CDO Fund managed by Katonah Debt Advisors and another \$4 million in a CDO Fund managed by a third party.
+The subordinated debt and preferred stock securities are considered equity positions in the CDO Funds and, as of June 30, 2007 and December 31, 2006, the Company had approximately \$29 million and \$21 million, respectively, of such CDO equity investments.

-The cost basis of the Company's investment in CLO Fund equity securities as of September 30, 2007 was approximately \$36 million and aggregate unrealized losses on the CLO Fund investments totaled approximately \$3 million.
-The cost basis of the Company's investment in CLO Fund equity securities as of December 31, 2006 was approximately \$21 million and with no aggregate unrealized losses on the CLO Fund investments.
+The cost basis of the Company's investment in CDO Fund equity securities as of June 30, 2007 was approximately \$30 million and aggregate unrealized losses on the CDO Fund investments totaled \$950,000.
+The cost basis of the Company's investment in CDO Fund equity securities as of December 31, 2006 was approximately \$21 million and with no aggregate unrealized losses on the CDO Fund investments.